suryanshkumar/Graph-Segmentation/README.md

 This algorithm for graph-segmentation is orignally developed by Pedro F. Felzenszwalb.
-Its C++ implementation is freely avilable by him under the terms of the GNU General Public License.
+Its C++ implementation is freely available by him under the terms of the GNU General Public License.

 Kindly, refer to his research work[1] for more details.:
 [1].
 Efficient Graph-Based Image Segmentation